Alice-Githui/Tip-Calculator/readME.md

 ### Useful resources

 - [How to only enter positive integers on form inputs](https://stackoverflow.com/questions/31575496/prevent-negative-inputs-in-form-input-type-number) - This helped me for figure out how to ensure that the form amounts were only positive values.
 I would recommend this resource to anyone looking to incorporate this concept.
+-[How to check if an integer is negative in value in Javascript](https://flaviocopes.com/how-to-check-value-is-number-javascript/) - This helped me know how to use isNaN() method to check if a value is not a number when giving output.
+I was able to create an if statement that shows consistent output at $0.00 until all values are entered into the app

 ## Author